quentin389/stock-to-cryptotaxcalculator.io/README.md

 # Stock To cryptotaxcalculator.io (UK only)

+## Warnings
+* I do not guarantee that anything here will work or will be HMRC-compliant.
+* I have created this based on my transactions files.
+  Many things are not implemented.
+* Do not upload multiple manual files covering the same transactions or re-upload the same file in cryptotaxcalculator.io.
+This may mess things up.
+  Delete the old file first, then add the new one.

 ## Purpose

 UK taxes are, in the simplest situation, the same for crypto and stock.